CrowdHailer/just-job/README.md

 We cannot confirm that a task is deleted if we are not able to list the tasks.
 So we will add the requirement to be able to list tasks for the next step.

 At this point our app is able to create, edit and complete tasks but not yet delete or list tasks

+## Fetching a todo list
+> it should be able to view all the tasks in a todo list

+###### Requirements
+- fetch a todo list by its name
+- check a task has been deleted

+###### Steps
+1. Failing interactor test
+Write a failing test for the `GetTodoList` interactor.
+The TodoLists will be identified by their name so that is what we use to fetch the todolist

 ## Install